 The Board proposes that the shareholders approve Walmart's Management Incentive Plan, as that plan was recently amended (the "Amended MIP").
 As described below, our company's practice is to submit the MIP for shareholder approval at least every five years in order to comply with Section 162(m) of the Internal Revenue Code.
 In anticipation of this submission for a shareholder vote at the 2013 Annual Shareholders' Meeting, the Board approved certain amendments to the MIP (subject to shareholder approval of the Amended MIP) (the "Recent Amendments").
 The Recent Amendments are intended to reflect regulatory developments and current practices in incentive plan design, and are described below.
-For purposes of consistency with Walmart's other compensatory plans, the Recent Amendments provide that the MIP and incentive plan awards thereunder will be governed by Delaware law.
-The MIP and incentive plan awards thereunder were previously governed by Arkansas law.
+For purposes of consistency with Walmart's other compensatory plans, the Recent Amendments provide that the MIP and incentive plan awards thereunder will be governed by Arkansas law.

 A copy of the Amended MIP is attached to this Proxy Statement as Appendix A. The description of the Amended MIP herein is subject in its entirety to the actual terms of the Amended MIP as set forth in Appendix A to this proxy statement.
 We urge you to read the Amended MIP before determining how to vote on this Proposal No. 4.
-The Board may amend or terminate the Amended MIP in its discretion, provided that shareholder approval is required for any amendment that, with respect to incentive plan awards under the Amended MIP made to "covered employees" (as defined below): (i) changes the class of Associates eligible to participate in the Amended MIP; (ii) changes the performance measures pursuant to which the performance goals under the Amended MIP are set; (iii) changes the performance goals with respect to an incentive compensation award for a particular performance period under the Amended MIP; or (iv) increases the maximum incentive award that may be paid to a participant under the Amended MIP.
+The Board may amend or terminate the Amended MIP in its discretion, provided that shareholder approval is required for any amendment that, with respect to incentive plan awards under the Amended MIP made to "covered employees" (as defined below): (i) changes the class of Associates eligible to participate in the Amended MIP; (ii) changes the performance measures pursuant to which the performance goals under the Amended MIP are set; (iii) changes the performance period under the Amended MIP; or (iv) increases the maximum incentive award that may be paid to a participant under the Amended MIP.